|

 the weather, stock prices and PATH information.
 Keeps you distracted

 whilst you wait.
+Signs

 promised an upcoming renovation to the station.
+The

 trains themselves were fairly modern, but the tunnels, dark, dank and